GSA/digitalgov.gov/content/news/2021/04/2021-04-16-the-federal-web-in-the-year-of-covid-19.md

 ## The dominant way to visit government websites was by mobile

-In the year prior to COVID-19 being declared a pandemic, desktop traffic (PC or laptop) slightly edged mobile traffic to federal government websites, about 49% to 47% respectively, and with tablets contributing to 4% of the share of visits.
-In the year since COVID-19 was declared a pandemic, mobile devices became the dominant technology used to access federal websites, by about a 55% to 43% ratio, and tablets dropped to nearly 3%.
+In the year prior to COVID-19 being declared a pandemic, desktop traffic (PCs and laptops) slightly edged mobile traffic to federal government websites, about 49% to 47% respectively, and with tablets contributing to 4% of the share of visits (left pie chart below).
+In the year since COVID-19 was declared a pandemic, mobile devices became the dominant technology used to access federal websites, by about a 55% to 43% ratio, and tablets dropped to nearly 3% (right pie chart below).

 {{< img src="two-device-usage-pie-charts-2019-to-2020-and-2020-to-2021" >}}